 Red nail polish: It’s all fun and games until it comes time to remove it.
 Red, navy, fuchsia—pretty much every color (other than nude and pale pink) poses a challenge for removal.
 It’s always messy and it always leaves behind evidence the manicure you’re trying to erase.
 At least that’s the case if you’re not using this method to remove your nail polish.
-Scroll down to see a smarter way to remove bright nail polish!
+Here's a smarter way to remove bright nail polish without staining your nails!

 Cuticle oil or lip balm